Consistent Hash Ring

 Virtual Nodes

-Actually the data objects located in Memcached Server 1#1, Memcached Server 1#2, and Memcached Server 1#3 will all be located in Memcached Server 1.
-And it solved the non-uniform distribution of objects between caches.
+Any data object that lands on Memcached Server 1#1, Memcached Server 1#2, or Memcached Server 1#3 is actually stored on Memcached Server 1.
+Spreading each physical server across many points on the ring evens out the distribution of objects between caches.

 Usage

 So how can you use consistent hashing?
 You are most likely to meet it in a library, rather than having to code it yourself.
 For example, as mentioned above, Memcached, a distributed memory object caching system, now has clients that support consistent hashing.
-Last.fm’s ketama by Richard Jones was the first, and there is now a Java implementation by Dustin Sallings (which inspired my simplified demonstration implementation above).
-It is interesting to note that it is only the client that needs to implement the consistent hashing algorithm - the Memcached server is unchanged.
-Other systems that employ consistent hashing include Chord, which is a distributed hash table implementation, and Amazon’s Dynamo, which is a key-value store (not available outside Amazon).
+Last.fm’s ketama by Richard Jones was the first, and there is now a Java implementation by Dustin Sallings.
+It is interesting to note that only the client needs to implement the consistent hashing algorithm; the Memcached server itself is unchanged.
+Other systems that employ consistent hashing include Chord, a distributed hash table, and Amazon’s Dynamo, a key-value store.